The original, independent guide to Lisbon

-The Estação do Rossio is the primary station in Lisbon for the Lisboa-Sintra suburban railway.
-This railway is important for visitors as it connects Lisbon to the popular tourist town of Sintra and passes the two stations that serve the Palácio Nacional de Queluz.
+The Estação de Rossio is the primary station in Lisbon for the Lisboa-Sintra suburban railway.
+This railway is important for visitors, as it connects Lisbon to the popular tourist town of Sintra and passes the two stations that serve the Palácio Nacional de Queluz.

-The Estação do Rossio station is not only an important station, it is also a magnificent building, and a tourist attraction in its own right.
+The Estação de Rossio station is not only an important station, but also a magnificent building, and a tourist attraction in its own right.
 The wonderfully ornate exterior of Rossio station was inspired by classical 16th-century Portuguese Manueline architecture, and passengers enter via two horseshoe-shaped archways, while turrets and pinacols line the roof.

 Rossio station should be considered as a minor train station; apart from the ticket offices and platforms, there is very little else.
 The station extends up one of the steep hills of Lisbon, and from the entrance hall escalators (or lifts) ascend two levels up to the main concourse.